AI-Driven Robotics for Optics: Abstract

 \section{Abstract}

-Tabletop optical experiments are foundational to research in many areas of science, including photonics, quantum optics, materials science, metrology, and biomedical imaging.
-However these experiments remain fundamentally reliant on manual design, assembly, and alignment—limiting throughput and reproducibility.
-Optics currently lacks generalizable robotic systems capable of operating across a diverse range of setups in realistic laboratory environments.
-Here we present OptoMate, an autonomous platform that integrates generative AI, computer vision, and precision robotics to enable automation of free-space optics experiments.
-Our platform interprets user-defined goals to generate valid optical setups using a fine-tuned large language model (LLM), assembles the setup via robotic pick-and-place with sub-millimeter accuracy, and performs fine alignment using a robot-deployable tool.
-The system then executes a range of automated measurements—including laser beam characterization, polarization mapping, and spectroscopy tasks.
-This work demonstrates the first flexible, AI-driven automation platform for optics, offering a path toward remote operation, cloud labs, and high-throughput discovery in the optical sciences.
+Optics is foundational to research in many areas of science and engineering, including nanophotonics, quantum information, materials science, biomedical imaging, and metrology.
+However, the design, assembly, and alignment of optical experiments remain predominantly manual, limiting throughput and reproducibility.
+Automating such experiments is challenging due to the strict, non-negotiable precision requirements and the diversity of optical configurations found in typical laboratories.
+Here, we introduce a platform that integrates generative artificial intelligence, computer vision, and robotics to automate free-space optical experiments.
+The platform translates user-defined goals into valid optical configurations, assembles them using a robotic arm, and performs micrometer-scale fine alignment using a robot-deployable tool.
+It then executes a range of automated measurements, including beam characterization, polarization mapping, and spectroscopy, with consistency surpassing that of human operators.
+This work demonstrates the first flexible, AI-driven automation platform for optics, offering a path towards remote operation, cloud labs, and high-throughput discovery in the optical sciences.